iholmes83/RaspberryThermal/README.md

 comand line
 >sudo systemctl daemon-reload
+>
 >sudo systemctl restart httpServer.service
+>
 >sudo systemctl status httpServer.service

+You can now test connexcting to the desired webpage address and trying to print something.

-[!NOTE] Infos
+>[!NOTE] Infos
-Webpage: you can drag the elements to order the list, mark or unmark them. "memory" file save in the same directory of the index.html
+>Webpage: you can drag the elements to order the list, mark or unmark them. "memory" file save in the same directory of the index.html